 4. Take care not to dominate the conversation

 A conversation is meant to be an exchange with both parties contributing.
 However, it can become easy to dominate the conversation as a non-AAC user.
 Be patient as the user responds.
 Refrain from guessing words and interrupting mid-way to finish their lines.
 It is frustrating to be cut off when speaking and wrong guesses may make one feel misunderstood.
 Users on the autism spectrum may take time to respond, so avoid changing the topic without ensuring that they’ve finished conveying what they wanted.
 Lastly, when you don’t understand or get lost in the conversation, ask and clarify before moving ahead.

 5. Don’t presume incompetence

-The screen privacy of the user must be respected by not looking at their screen without consent, unless you are somebody the communicator fully trusts.
+The screen privacy of the user must be respected.
+Do not at their screen without consent, unless you are somebody the communicator fully trusts.
 AAC users arrange their thoughts and construct messages on their system.
 They don’t get to view our thought process before we communicate.
 Similarly, we must be mindful on not intruding their privacy while they construct messages.

 Is there anything else that should be kept in mind while communicating with an AAC user?
 Do share your thoughts and experiences in this regard in the comments below.
 We look forward to hearing from you!